-Topic for Summer 2017: Super Heroes in Film.
+Online offering.
+Topic for Summer 2018: Super Heroes in Film.
 Focusing on films of the Marvel Cinematic Universe (MCU), this course explores the thematic and aesthetic aspects that have made super hero films so popular.
 Students learn and utilize basic film studies terminology (the close-up, the long take, cross-cutting, etc.) in order to understand how filmmakers create meaning though the use of specific cinematic techniques.
 In addition, the course contextualizes MCU films by explaining how each has operated within Marvel’s cinematic history and its competition with DC.
 Taking the films themselves and their historical context into consideration, students are introduced to a basic understanding of the field of film studies and the types of analyses those working in the field undertake.
-For information about technology requirements for online courses at Boston University, see bu.edu/online/online-learning/technology.
-The Distance Education office can be reached at 617-358-1960 for additional information.
+A $240 technology fee is also charged for this online course in addition to tuition.
 4 cr.

 Introduction to Management

 QST SM 101

 A broad introduction to the nature and activities of business enterprises within the United States' economic and political framework.
 Course content introduces economic systems, essential elements of business organization, production, human resource management, marketing, finance, and risk management.
 Key objectives of the course are development of business vocabulary and a fundamental understanding of how businesses make money.
 This course is intended for non-business majors.
 It may not be taken by Questrom students for credit nor can it be used by Boston University students toward the Business Administration minor.
 Non-Questrom students may register for this course directly via the Student Link.
 4 cr.